Avoid the 2014 Toyota Tundra, It Has the Most Expensive Repairs

 To provide a little background on the 2014 Toyota Tundra, it can tow between 4,000 to 10,500 lb.
 It also has pretty good engine options available, including a 4.0-liter V6, 4.6-liter V8, and 5.7-liter V8.

 The fuel economy isn’t bad, either.
-The 2014 Toyota Tundra gets up to 16 mpg in the city and 20 mpg on the highway.
+According to CarComplaints.com, the 2014 Toyota Tundra gets up to 16 mpg in the city and 20 mpg on the highway.
 That’s actually a better fuel economy than the 2020 Toyota Tundra has, but the 2020 base model only comes with a V8, so that could be why.

 2014 Toyota Tundra electrical issues